About Vasectomy

 Over 500,000 vasectomies per year are performed in the US, and Dr. Curington has studied the most gentle, most effective technique.
 Below we’ll learn more about how this is done.

 With the modern no-scalpel technique, the physician makes a single small puncture in the front of the scrotum and gently draws the vas tubes through the small opening.
 Using the no-scalpel method, there is much less chance of complications and the patient usually feels much more comfortable.
-The recovery time is usually much shorter also with the modern technique.
+Also, the recovery time is usually much shorter with the modern technique.

 Vasectomy Procedure